bkis/LOG.md/README.md

 **![LOG.md](img/log.md-logo-dark-small.png)**

-A flat-file markdown blogging sytem so <br> primitive it's a miracle it even works
+A flat-file markdown blogging sytem so <br> primitive it's a miracle it works at all

 ## Actually ...
 ... it doesn't work, yet.